UP TO 60% OFF BLACK FRIDAY SALE SHOP NOW

 Shop our Triathlon Wetsuits Here

-Triathlon Wetsuits differ from surfing and diving wetsuits in that the physical demands of a triathlete are substantially higher than that of a surfer or a diver.
-Tri wetsuits are built not just to keep you warm but to assist in buoyancy, reduce drag and to provide specialised panelling that works to modulate your streamline and trim for better performance.
-Below is a series of FAQs we get through our channels here at Wetsuit Warehouse.
+Triathlon wetsuits differ from surfing and diving wetsuits in that the physical demands of a triathlete are substantially higher than that of a surfer or diver.
+Tri wetsuits are built not just to keep you warm but also to assist with buoyancy, reduce drag, and provide specialised panelling that modulates your streamline for better performance.
+Below is a series of FAQs we frequently receive at Wetsuit Warehouse.

 1. Which wetsuits are best for triathletes?